Please register to download the full article on Lifetime Optimisation.

 In order to liquefy natural gas, it must be cooled to cryogenic temperatures of approximately -160°C. Under these conditions, the gas can be transported by cargo ships or road trucks as its volume occupies only 1/600 of the gaseous volume at atmospheric pressure.

-Natural gas typically contains a mixture of methane and heavier hydrocarbon gases, as well as carbon dioxide, nitrogen, water and a range of other unwanted components.
-Unwanted components must be removed and the heavier hydrocarbons separated prior to liquefying and transporting natural gas.
-This involves a combination of adsorptive, absorptive and cryogenic processes - all of which are part of Linde's core competence.
+Natural gas typically contains a mixture of methane and heavier hydrocarbons as well as nitrogen, carbon dioxide, and other unwanted components.
+Such components must be partly removed prior to liquefaction in order to fulfil consumer requirements or avoid solidification during liquefaction.
+This involves processes like adsorption, absorption, and cryogenic separation – all of which are core competencies of Linde Engineering.

 We offer a wide range of tailor-made liquefaction processes supporting the whole range of applications and capacities:

 As a supplier of cryogenic equipment, we combine both process and key equipment engineering know-how.
 In addition, we are the only supplier worldwide to deliver plate-fin and coil-wound heat exchangers, which form the core of many LNG plants.